OPENDAP/hyrax-docker/README.md

   * [ ] devise a versioning/tagging scheme to meet both upstream and docker
     needs
   * [ ] establish a branch/merge strategy and guidance for contributors
-  * [ ] introduce gosu to enable enrtypoints to be run as root and then drop to a regular user for the service.
+  * [x] introduce gosu to enable entrypoints to be run as root and then drop to a regular user for the service.
 Currently key config files are left writeble by the service user which is less than best proactice.
+  * [ ] remove need for /etc/.java to be writeable by tomcat

 License
 -------